 Theatre performance students should have at least one year of acting training; those majoring or minoring in musical theatre should also have at least two years of private voice and one year of dance training.
 Students should have experience in high school or professional/community theatre prior to auditioning for the program.

 The average ratio for most theatre classes is 15:1, except dance, which has a ratio of 20:1.

 Musical theatre students will take one year of classical ballet, three years of jazz and one year of tap.
 Additional training requires an interview with the chair of the dance department.
 It is also possible for musical theatre students to audition for a dance minor, which is common within the department.

 Students may audition in the second semester of their freshman year for Playhouse Jr. and student-directed one acts.
 Main stage productions require students to have sophomore status.

 The Conservatory offers two types of awards: scholarships and apprenticeships.
 Talent awards are offered based on the student's performance during the audition process.
 A talent apprenticeship offered to a student based on his or her audition/interview is a job-related award.
 The student will be expected to work a set number of hours per week in exchange for a monthly stipend.
 For more information on awards, refer to Scholarships and Apprenticeships.

 The theatre curriculum includes a Professional Seminar course that focuses on the business aspects of an artistic career.
-Each year, the Conservatory hosts a senior Showcase in New York.
+Each year, the Conservatory hosts a senior Showcase in New York for all B.F.A. acting and musical theatre majors as their capstone project.
 Agents, managers and casting directors are invited to review student performances.
-Beginning with the class of 2018, B.F.A. performance majors have the showcase as their capstone project; theatre arts: performance and practices majors create an original performance as their capstone project.
+B.F.A. theatre arts majors create an original performance as their capstone project.
 Theatre production students will take a professional preparation course to develop resumes, portfolios and interviewing skills.
 These students also have an opportunity for sponsorship to the USITT or SETC conferences for networking, career exploration and job interviews.